 “Dad,” she said, “you know what you did to me was wrong.
 I forgive you.
 You can do what you want with my forgiveness, but the pain isn’t mine anymore.
 It’s yours.”

 Typically, she never did receive a sorry or an apology of any sort; he never changed, he never admitted to anything.
 But for my mum, she stopped “dying” and her ulcers healed.
 The length of a person’s life as well as their general happiness can be predicted by asking one question: Are you living alone?
 You see, positive relationships affect both our physical and mental health.
 According to the 80 year Harvard Study of Adult Development, relationships shape our resilience and provide our joy.

 The joy of togetherness you see in the faces of some elderly couples is well deserved.
 They are happy, because when their relationship got rough, they took time to patch the potholes alongside their loved one rather than pulling off at the nearest exit.

 Resilience is the ability to face hard times and bounce back.
 Keeping relationships alive develops resilience because relationships aren’t easy.
 The aforementioned Harvard study showed healthy life-long relationships are the number one predictor of both longevity and personal happiness.

-And in contrast, isolation and loneliness kills.
+In contrast, isolation and loneliness kills.
 Even though, sometimes it feels safer to be alone, it actually lowers your overall health and wellbeing, according to the Harvard study.
-And as it’s safe to assume that we all want to live long and happy lives, we need to develop strong relationship skills.
-And without a doubt, the most important practice is forgiveness.
-And what better time to learn about forgiveness and the forgiveness process than at Easter.
+As it’s safe to assume that we all want to live long and happy lives, we need to develop strong relationship skills.
+Without a doubt, the most important practice is forgiveness.
+What better time to learn about forgiveness and the forgiveness process than at Easter.